I am a mom to five boys, and I love teaching, writing, and crafts. I currently live in a small town in the Rocky Mountains.

 In the fall of 2006, I was given five tiny Egyptian onion sets; just the top off of one plant.
 My friend, who gave me the sets, said, "be careful where you plant these.
 They will grow, and you will have onions.
 I accidentally rototilled some of them one year, and now they grow all over my garden."

-I took the little sets home, eager to have a never-ending source of onions, and planted them in a permanent patch of garden, amongst my iris, chives and lilacs.
+I took the little sets home, eager to have a never-ending source of onions, and planted them in a permanent patch of garden, among my iris, chives, and lilacs.